libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     <- e, ee, s, es, ["yamux/1.0.0"]
     -> s, se,

+    After handshake is done, both parties can arrive on the same conclusion and select "yamux/1.0.0" as the muxer to use.

 Example: Noise handshake between peers that don't have mutually supported muxers.
     Initiator supports: ["/mplex/6.7.0"]